joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/04/10/arts/television/her-majesty-su-majestad-prime.html

 **Live Updates: Helicopter Crashes Into Hudson River Near Manhattan**\
 `Five people have been pulled from the water, according to two people briefed on the rescue efforts.
-Their condition was not yet known.`\
+A sixth person, believed to be the pilot, was still unaccounted for.`\
 https://nytimes.com/live/2025/04/10/nyregion/hudson-river-helicopter-crash

 **Trump May Seek Judicial Oversight of Columbia, Potentially for Years**\